From the mysterious Tree of Life to the world’s largest underwater theme park, these are the most interesting facts about Bahrain.

 12. Since 1782 (possibly 1783), the Al Khalifa family has ruled Bahrain and is still in power today.

-13. Bahrain was under British administration until 1971 when it gained full independence.
+13. Bahrain was under British administration until 1971, when it gained full independence.

 14. In 2011, the country saw widespread pro-democracy protests inspired by similar revolts that overthrew rulers in Tunisia and Egypt.
 Saudi Arabian troops were called in to suppress the pro-democracy activists.

-17. Bahrain was one of the first states in the Gulf to discover oil when in 1931 it discovered its first oil reserve and began drilling.
+17. Bahrain was one of the first states in the Gulf to discover oil when, in 1931, it discovered its first oil reserve and began drilling.

 18. The Bahrain World Trade Center (pictured above) was the world’s first skyscraper to integrate wind turbines into its design.

-19. Bahrain has to the world’s largest underwater theme park called Dive Bahrain.
+19. Bahrain has the world’s largest underwater theme park called Dive Bahrain.
 The park is spread across 100,000 sq meters and has a 70m fully submerged Boeing 747 jumbo jet aeroplane.

 20. The Bahraini flag consists of a red background, which is the traditional colour for flags of Persian Gulf states, with a white serrated strip separated by five triangles that reflect the five pillars of Islam.